All Episodes

 Rand Paul was proven right as far as I'm concerned.

-Well, there's been um a lot now in terms of how the how the American people feel about this.
+Well, there's been a lot now in terms of how the American people feel about this.

-Now, our friend Robert Cahaley with the Trafalgar group, you know, him along with Matt Towery and John McLaughlin and and our favorite polsters anyway.
+Now, our friend Robert Cahaley with the Trafalgar Group, you know, him along with Matt Towery and John McLaughlin and our favorite pollsters anyway, he did a poll on all of this with the Convention of States in this case.

 It's happening now.

-I just read today, you know, thousands of people lost jobs at one of the one of the biggest health providers in New York State.
+I just read today, you know, thousands of people lost jobs at one of the biggest health providers in New York State.

-The governor of New York says they're gonna replace frontline nurses and and medical professionals if people don't get the vaccine.
+The governor of New York says they're going to replace frontline nurses and medical professionals if people don't get the vaccine.

-These are the people in the worst moments of this this this pandemic went to work every day diving on COVID grenades.
+These are the people in the worst moments of this pandemic went to work every day diving on COVID grenades.

 No.